vbacollective/riff/docs/API_REFERENCE.md

 Main, Sfx, Music, Voice, Ui, Aux1 ...
 Aux11
 ```

 The built-in enum covers IDs `0` to `15`.
-In NEXT 1.2.1, the internal bus pool can be reserved or grown beyond that for advanced custom routing, but the named `RiffBusId` values remain the recommended public routing layer for normal projects.
+In v1.1.3, the internal bus pool can be reserved or grown beyond that for advanced custom routing, but the named `RiffBusId` values remain the recommended public routing layer for normal projects.

 Buses are used to group voices.
 For example, all music voices can be routed to `RiffBusMusic`, all effects to `RiffBusSfx`, and all interface sounds to `RiffBusUi`.